burycorpse/Aimmy-guis/README.md

 ## Usage

-install and run the exe
+download and run the exe, pretty simple.

 ### Example